 ADL and IADL limitations increased with age within each cohort in our sample.
 In the first wave (2004) of the youngest cohort (aged between 60 and 64) 7.1 percent had ADL limitations, while at the last observation (wave 7) when the cohort was aged between 73 and 77, this proportion had increased to 11.9 percent.
 The corresponding increase in IADL limitations ranged from 13.2 percent in wave one to 22.6 in wave seven.
 In the oldest cohort, aged 80 to 84 (born between 1920 and 1924) at wave one, 27.1 percent had ADL limitations, whereas by the end of the follow-up period this proportion had reached 61.8 percent of those then aged 93 to 97.
 The corresponding increase in IADL limitations in this cohort ranged from 43.8 percent in wave 1 to 80.1 in wave 7.

-The results of the cohort analyses for the pooled European sample, by sex and cohort, are summarized in Figure 1.

-The estimated probability of reporting ADL limitations (figure 1A) increased with age, and, as indicated by the steeper inclination of the lines in the older cohorts compared to the younger cohorts, this increase in limitations accelerated with aging.
-Moreover, for men, later cohorts had a higher prevalence of ADL limitations than older cohorts.
-This trend is seen in figure 1A where ADL limitations are more prevalent in the later cohort compared to the older cohort at observations of the same ages.
-This pattern was especially striking in the three cohorts born before 1935.
-However, at the end of the measurement period the prevalence of ADL limitations at equivalent ages for men converged across cohorts.
-For women, the observed patterns overlapped across cohorts, with no difference in limitations across the cohort.

-Overall, women reported more ADL limitation than men (Figure 1A).
-These sex differences were smaller in more recent cohorts and larger for earlier cohorts.
-Overall, sex differences in ADL remained stable within cohorts during the entire measurement period, in Figure 1A this is seen by the constant gap between men and women within each cohort.

-The prevalence of IADL limitations also increased for all with age (figure 1B).
-However, no clear trends towards either improvement or deterioration across cohorts was observed.
-The most recent birth cohorts of both men and women (born between 1940 and 1944) had lower levels of IADL limitations at any given age than did those born between 1935 and 1939.
-The reverse pattern was again seen in the two earliest cohorts, such that those born between 1920 and 1924 had lower levels of IADL limitations than did those born between 1925 and 1929.

-Women reported more IADL limitations than men (figure 1B).
-Similar to the results for ADL, sex differences in IADL were constant across the cohorts and did not change systematically with age within the cohorts.

-Figures 2 and 3 show the estimated probabilities of ADL and IADL for each of the four European regions.
+Figures 1 and 2 show the estimated probabilities of ADL and IADL for each of the four European regions, without and with adjustments for education and income.
 The underlying mixed effects logistic regression models that generated the estimated probabilities are presented in Supplementary Tables 1, 2 and 3.
 Full estimation results are available in Supplementary Tables 4-5 (Figure 1), 6-9 (Figure 2) and 10-13 (Figure 3).

 Overall trends in ADL limitations were similar in all four regions, albeit with some differences in prevalence levels.
 In Eastern Europe, initial levels of ADL limitations in the latest born cohorts were higher than elsewhere.
 In the earliest cohorts the highest prevalence of ADL limitations was observed in Southern and Western Europe.